-The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the second half of 2014.
-The number of demands in the second half of 2014 were generally comparable with the number of demands we received in the first half of the year.
+The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the first half of 2015.
+The number of demands in the first half of 2015 were generally comparable with the number of demands we have received in prior six-month periods.
 The vast majority of these various types of demands relate to our consumer customers; we receive relatively few demands regarding our enterprise customers.
 We do not release customer information unless authorized by law, such as a valid law enforcement demand or an appropriate request in an emergency involving the danger of death or serious physical injury.

 * In our first Transparency Report (published in January 2014), we reported on the full year for 2013.
 Since that Report, we have reported data based on half-year periods.
 To aid the comparison between the half-year numbers we have reported since 2013 and the full-year numbers we reported in 2013, we have simply halved the 2013 numbers in the table.